BigCommerce Review: The Best All-in-One Ecommerce Platform?

 The result is a fully featured website, but with an emphasis on ecommerce options.
 Keep in mind that BigCommerce also has full blog functionality built-in.
 This means you can make a full website right in BigCommerce, while also listing and selling products directly.

 Professional Theme Store

-Part of the appeal of a service like BigCommerce is that it allows you to get going quickly.
-One reason for this is the availability of professionally designed themes, which save you a lot of time as you build your storefront.
+Part of the appeal of a service like this is that it allows you to get going quickly.
+One reason for this is the availability of professionally designed BigCommerce themes, which save you a lot of time as you build your storefront.

 You only have to cover this expense one time, but it's still something to be aware of when you're thinking about how much it'll cost to get your store started.

 No Transaction Fees

 A huge benefit of BigCommerce is that it comes without transaction fees.
 Many other ecommerce platforms – including Shopify – can nickel and dime you with transaction and payment processing fees, which will take a big bite out of your profits.

 The fact that BigCommerce doesn't is a big deal.
 On the other hand, BigCommerce imposes annual revenue limits for each of its Essentials plans, so you'll still have to pay as you become more successful on the ecommerce platform.

 When you create an online store, it's kind of an island out there in the big internet ocean.
 The benefit of being on other platforms is that other people are already there.